-Once the plants from Cookies strains seeds are flowering, increase potassium and phosphorus to protect against disease and strengthen them.
+Once the plants are flowering, increase potassium and phosphorus to protect against disease and strengthen them.
 Decrease nitrogen as too much of it in this stage gives the buds a chemical taste.

 Ensure nutrients reach the buds by trimming and pruning excess foliage.
-Defoliation helps you get the juiciest buds possible from Cookie strain seeds.
+Defoliation helps you get the juiciest buds possible.

 Use LST methods like the Sea of Green (SOG) to change the chemical balance in your flora, allowing them to grow against their apical dominance and horizontally instead.
 Training promotes better circulation of nutrients and equal light distribution.